CLI Reference

 init

-Bootstraps the starter kit for a target repo.
+Bootstraps starter Repo Standards and a Repo Map for a target repo.

 npx @kontourai/veritas init --guided --answers <answers.json> [--root <path>] [--project-name <name>] [--output .veritas/init-plans/<name>.json]